RihanNasar/gwen-finetuning/README.md

 **For evaluation**: The different complexity levels let you measure model performance on different reasoning depths.
 A model might do well on single-hop queries but struggle with three-hop reasoning.

-**For augmentation**: You can easily generate more examples by running the code again with a different random seed or higher total_samples count.
+**For augmentation**: More examples can be generated by running the code again with a different random seed or higher total_samples count.

 ## License and attribution